 Optimal Levels of Blood Sugar

-Dietary fiber helps to increase the sensitivity of insulin and with that, it stabilizes the blood sugar levels.
+Dietary fiber helps to increase the sensitivity of insulin.
+With that, it stabilizes the blood sugar levels.

 Contributes to Bone Health